 History of Athena SWAN (pre May 2015)

-The history of ECU's Athena SWAN Charter.
+The history of Advance HE's Athena SWAN Charter.

 The Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).

 - To address gender inequalities requires commitment and action from everyone, at all levels of the organisation